rstcheck/rstcheck-core/docs/source/workflows/index.rst

 Workflows
 =========

-Here is the documentation about different workflows for ``rstcheck``.
+Here is the documentation about different workflows for ``rstcheck-core``.

 .. toctree::
    :maxdepth: 1